apache/drill/_docs/sql-reference/090-sql-extensions.md

 title: "SQL Extensions"
 parent: "SQL Reference"
 ---
-Drill extends SQL to generating Parquet metadata, to work with Hadoop-scale data, and to explore smaller-scale data in ways not possible with SQL.
+Drill extends SQL to explore smaller-scale data in ways not possible with SQL.
 Using intuitive SQL extensions you work with self-describing data and complex data types.
 Extensions to SQL include capabilities for exploring self-describing data, such as files and HBase, directly in the native format.

 Drill provides language support for pointing to [storage plugin]({{site.baseurl}}/docs/connect-a-data-source-introduction) interfaces that Drill uses to interact with data sources.
 Use the name of a storage plugin to specify a file system *database* as a prefix in queries when you refer to objects across databases.
 Query files, including compressed .gz files, and [directories]({{ site.baseurl }}/docs/querying-directories), as you would query an SQL table.
 You can query multiple files in a directory.

 Drill extends the SELECT statement for reading complex, multi-structured data.
 The extended CREATE TABLE AS provides the capability to write data of complex/multi-structured data types.
 Drill extends the [lexical rules](http://drill.apache.org/docs/lexical-structure) for working with files and directories, such as using back ticks for including file names, directory names, and reserved words in queries.
 Drill syntax supports using the file system as a persistent store for query profiles and diagnostic information.

-## Extension for Generating Parquet Metadata

-To speed querying of Parquet files, you can [generate metadata]({{site.baseurl}}/docs/querying-parquet-files/) in Drill 1.2 and later.
-Running the following command triggers the generation of metadata files in a directory of Parquet files and its subdirectories:

-`REFRESH TABLE METADATA <path to table>`

-Drill takes advantage of metadata, such as the Hive metadata store, and generates a [metadata cache]({{site.baseurl}}/docs/parquet-format/#caching-metadata).
-Using metadata can improve performance of queries on a large number of files.

 ## Extensions for Hive- and HBase-related Data Sources